 You can also say they were rude.
 Bad manners aren't welcome anywhere, and rating incoming 18-year-old girls on their looks in a public forum is mean.
 (At least, if they're low numbers -- I doubt any girl would be disheartened by being told she's a nine or a ten.)

-What this matter really boils down to is whether bad manners should be punishable by having one's athletic privileges taken away.
+What this matter really boils down to is whether bad manners should be punishable by having one's athletic privileges revoked.
 Of course, that depends in large part on how you define bad manners.

-The BLM protesters who rampaged through that Dartmouth Library last fall, and many like them, were unquestionably rude, yet they lost no privileges.
+The BLM protesters who rampaged through that Dartmouth Library last fall, yelling and cursing at white students simply because they were white, were unquestionably rude, yet they lost no privileges.
 In fact, the upshot of their bad manners was that the university administration met with them to hear their concerns.

 Here's Amherst President Carolyn "Biddy" Martin, who called the comments from the cross country team "vulgar, cruel, and hateful:"

 This type of hypocrisy is most apparent when it comes to the media, which also condemns any such displays of sexism, when they themselves are the worst offenders in that regard.
-Most of their female newscasters must be attractive, and they make their money by running commercials (or ads) featuring only the most beautiful women as models.
+Female newscasters are almost always required to be attractive, and TV stations make their money by running commercials (or ads) featuring, for the most part, beautiful women as models.

 (Coincidentally, I just happened to be chatting yesterday with a woman who used to work as a reporter at ultra liberal NBC.
-She volunteered, unprompted by me, that looks have a great deal to do with whether females get ahead at that station.)
+She volunteered, unprompted, that looks have a great deal to do with whether females get ahead at that station.)

-To some extent, those students who made sexist, homophobic, and racist comments must have been doing so partly out of a sense of rebelliousness against the narrowly pc mentality that the universities -- and the media -- enforce these days.
+To some extent, those students who made sexist, homophobic, and racist comments were probably doing so partly out of a sense of rebelliousness against the narrowly pc mentality that the universities -- and the media -- enforce these days.

-In the current climate, no AD or college president will ever get fired for doing something like this, whereas if he lets rude comments slide, he could later be said to have been tacitly condoning and even encouraging the bad behavior, and his job could be jeopardized.
-So they take no chances, the student-athletes be damned.
+In the current climate, no AD or college president will ever get fired for suspending a team, whereas if he lets rude comments slide, he could later be said to have been tacitly condoning and even encouraging the bad behavior, and his job could be jeopardized.
+So they take no chances, student-athletes be damned.

-The question that remains is, what is the proper punishment for these young men?
-They were unquestionably rude and uncouth.
+The question that remains is, what is the proper punishment for these rude and uncouth young men?

 The proper punishment should be what it has always been for the rude and uncouth: to be disliked.
 All those who dislike these boors should feel perfectly free to shun them socially, and speak ill of them, or even mockingly rate their looks if they so choose.
 That's exactly what those rude student-athletes deserve.